Part 3: Setting up Virtual Machines

 Future Improvements

-The long-term goal for this project is to implement a High Availability (HA) storage solution, such as Ceph.
 Ceph is a distributed storage platform that provides a unified storage pool across all nodes in the cluster.
 When a VM's disk is stored on Ceph, the migration process becomes nearly instantaneous.
-This is because the disk image is already accessible to all nodes—only the VM's running state (the contents of its RAM) needs to be transferred over the network.
+This is because the disk image is already accessible to all nodes, only the VM's running state (the contents of its RAM) needs to be transferred over the network.